A* Search Without Expansions: Learning Heuristic Functions with Deep Q-Networks: Experimental Evaluation

-The Rubik's cube action space has 12 different actions: each of the six faces can be turned clockwise or counterclockwise.
-We refer to this action space as RC(12).
-To determine how well DeepCubeAQ can find solutions in large action spaces, we add meta-actions to the Rubik's cube action space, creating RC(156) and RC(1884).
-RC(156) has all the actions in RC(12) plus all combinations of actions of size two (144).
+In order to study the performance of \searchalg{} as the number of actions increases, we perform an ablation study focusing on the Rubik's cube domain.
+The standard RC action space includes 12 different actions: each of the six faces can be turned clockwise or counterclockwise.
+We denote this action space as RC(12).
+For the ablation study, we add meta-actions to the RC action space, creating RC(156) and RC(1884).
+RC(156) has all the actions in RC(12) plus all combinations of actions of size two, RC(144).
 RC(1884) has all the actions in RC(156) plus all combinations of actions of size three (1728).
 To ensure none of these additional meta-actions are redundant, the cost for all meta-actions is also set to one.
-The machines we use for training and search have 48 2.4 GHz Intel Xeon central processing units (CPUs), 190 GB of random access memory, and two 32GB NVIDIA V100 GPUs.

-We train the cost-to-go function with the same architecture described in \cite{agostinelli2019solving}, which has a fully connected layer of size 5,000, followed by another fully connected layer of size 1,000, followed by four fully connected residual blocks of size 1,000 with two hidden layers per residual block \cite{he2016deep}.
-The DQN also has the same architecture with the exception that the output is a vector that estimates the cost-to-go for taking every possible action.
-For generating training states, the number of times we scramble the Rubik's cube, $K$, is set to 30.
-For Q-learning, we select actions according to a Boltzmann distribution where each action $a$ is selected with probability: